PatTheMav/obs-plugintemplate/README.md

 * Plugins targeting the _latest_ version of OBS Studio might not work in older versions because the internal data structures used by `libobs` might not be compatible
 * Users are encouraged to always update to the most recent version of OBS Studio available within a reasonable time after release - plugin authors have to choose for themselves if they'd rather keep up with OBS Studio releases or stay with an older version as their baseline (which might of course preclude the plugin from using functionality introduced in a newer version)

-On Linux, the version used for development might be decided by the specific version available via a distribution's package management system, so OBS Studio compatibility for plugins might be determined by those versions instead.
+On Ubuntu, the version used for development might be decided by the specific version available via a distribution's package management system, so OBS Studio compatibility for plugins might be determined by those versions instead.

 #### Windows and macOS